Finding Paths Of Hope For Families After Birth Injuries

 Foremost is the fact that a child born with Cerebral palsy or Erb’s palsy will need more medical and developmental support than other children.
 This can include many, many trips to the doctor or specialists’ office to ensure that you child’s medical needs are being met.
 It can also include significant expenses to support your child’s social and intellectual development.
 Essentially, a birth injury lawsuit can provide the resources you need to provide your child with the resources he or she needs to reach his or her full potential.

-Cerebal Palsy and Erb’s Pals are Common Birth Injuries in Pennsylvania
+Cerebral Palsy And Erb’s Palsy Are Common Birth Injuries

 A birth injury will occur in, roughly, six in 1,000 births.
 While birth injuries are generally rare, when they do occur two common injuries are Cerebral Palsy and Erb’s Palsy.